ezachrisen/indigo/guide.md

 Setting these options has **no effect** on the parent rule's ``Pass`` value.
 Recall that the ``Pass`` field takes into account the results of a rule's children.
 So if a rule has 3 children, 1 of them (A) is false and 2 are true (B,C), the parent (X) will be false as well.

-If we set the ``DiscardFail`` on X,we will only get B and C (both positive) in the results, but not A. X.Pass will be false, even if there are no false results returned.
+If we set the ``DiscardFail`` on X, we will only get B and C (both positive) in the results, but not A. X.Pass will be false, even if there are no false results returned.